 How Much Does a Power Pole Cost?

-However, most power poles are going to run in the 1,700 dollar to 2,000 dollar range.
-It should be noted that these are going to be for boats that are up to 28 feet or 4,500 pounds.
+However, most power-pole anchors are going to run in the 1,700 dollars to 2,000 dollar range.
+It should be noted that these are going to be for boats that are up to 28 ft or 4,500 lbs.

-There are cheaper power poles and these are called micro power poles.
-These are designed for smaller boats and kayaks.
-They are much more affordable coming in around 600 dollars.
+There are cheaper power rods, and these are called micropower poles.
+These light options are designed for smaller boats and kayaks.
+They are much more affordable, coming in at around 600 dollars.

-However, they are one-third the size of the power pole and do not have nearly as much holding power so do not think if you have a larger boat you can use this without dragging anchor.
+However, they are one-third the size of the power pole and do not have nearly as much holding power, so do not think if you have a larger boat, you can use this without dragging the anchor.

 The cheapest model for $1,300 let’s you anchor in six feet, the next is eight feet, and the most expensive ones go out to their max depth of ten feet.
 So depending on how far you want to anchor is going to determine how much you want to pay.